tamaskenez/somenewlanguage/README.md

 ## The Big Ideas detailed

-### Hindley-Milner
+### Restricted type inference

-The global (bidirectional) nature of the Hindley-Milner easily allows for the spooky-action-at-a-distance effect: things far downstream can affect the typing of a function resulting in difficult to understand error messages.
-We'd like to trade off the magic of Hindley-Milner for a more boring but simpler unidirectional type inference: the types flow downstream just like the values, from function parameters to the output.
+The global (bidirectional) nature of the Damas-Hindley-Milner-derived inference method easily allows for the spooky-action-at-a-distance effect: things far downstream can affect the typing of a function resulting in difficult to understand error messages.
+The idea would be to infer types as if we were executing the program: types would flow from arguments to result in the functions, just like the values themselves.
+Typing decisions can be deferred until we actually need to execute a function because all the arguments are available and we can monomorphise the lambda we're calling.
+The other restriction is that escaping data must be monomorphic and explicitly typed.
+When storing polymorphic terms (terms with deferred typing) their type would be unified with the type of the storage.

-Polymorphic terms will be either implicitly monomorphised (by calling a polymorphic function with concrete arguments) or explicitly monomorphised (e.g. escaping polymorphic function stored in a data structure).
+There are certainly open questions, how smart the inference algorithm should be and how many annotations would be needed.

 ### Types are terms